giovannabernardi/first-test/README.md

 ## This is a secondary (smaller) heading
 ### This is a tertiary heading

-And as **imagination** bodies forth, The forms of things *unknown*, the poet’s pen, Unordered List: * first item
+And as **imagination** bodies forth, The forms of things *unknown*, the poet’s pen, Turns them to shapes and gives to airy nothing,
-* second item * third item Turns them to shapes and gives to airy nothing, A local *habitation* and a **name**.
+A local *habitation* and a **name**.

 - This is